 Evangelism

-There is a growing movement of people joining the Orthodox Church from other Christian backgrounds.
-Many people find in the Orthodox Church something radically different and more Christlike than what they knew.
+There is a growing movement of people to the Orthodox Church.
+Many find in the Orthodox Church something radically different and more Christlike than what they knew or what they see in other Christian churches.
 We have received several new Orthodox Christians in our parish in recent years.
 There are two ways a person becomes Orthodox: 1. through Baptism, or 2. through Chrismation.
-If a person has received trinitarian Baptism, he or she is brought into the Church by the sacrament of Chrismation.
-The sacrament of Baptism automatically includes the sacrament of Chrismation.
+If a person has received Baptism in a church that adheres to the Trinitarian doctrine, he or she is brought into the Church by the sacrament of Chrismation.
+The Sacrament of Baptism is immediately followed by the Sacrament of Chrismation.

 Most Orthodox churches have only recently discovered the need for evangelism, and some congregations have still not come to the realization that evangelism is what Christ commands us to do!
-But even when we don’t evangelize people who are hungry and thirsty for genuine Christianity find us one way or another.
+But even when we don’t evangelize, people who are hungry and thirsty for genuine Christianity find us one way or another.
 As they used to say, Orthodoxy is a well-kept secret.
-Not any longer.
+No longer!
 Many parishes have been transformed.
 Everywhere in the country you will come across people and whole groups of people who have found true faith in a local Orthodox parish.

 Our evangelistic tools and outreach methods are not additional things we have to learn.
 What we are and what we do as Orthodox Christians are our evangelistic means!
 Here are some starters.

 The Liturgy is the primary means of evangelizing.
 How can it be otherwise?
 If a person is not drawn to our way of worship, why would he or she come back?
-Participation in the Liturgy and the Eucharist is our weekly or daily food that shapes and forms us in the image of Christ.
+Participation in the Liturgy and the Eucharist is our weekly, and sometimes daily, food that shapes and forms us in the image of Christ.
 Liturgy is where we are shown to be Orthodox and where we invite others to join us in worshipping One God in Trinity, as revealed in the Incarnation of our Lord Jesus Christ, the Second Person (Hypostasis) of the Holy Trinity, and in the outpouring of the Holy Spirit, who sanctifies us when we believe and leads us to transformation, deification, theosis.

 Religious Education is essential to evangelism and it is especially strong in our parish – through substantive preaching, Bible Study, and Catechesis.
 Newcomers to the Orthodox faith receive personalized catechism that can be varied according to a person’s background.